BryanDollery/alpine-git/README.md

   git config --global user.email ""
 ```

-using with appropriate values in the quotes.
+with appropriate values in the quotes.